linfanf/linfanf.github.io/_pages/about.md

 About Me
 ======
-Hi there!
-I'm a fifth-year PhD student at Stanford University, where I'm advised by [Peter Glynn](https://web.stanford.edu/~glynn/).
+Hi!
+I'm a final-year PhD student at Stanford University, where I'm very fortunate to be advised by [Peter Glynn](https://web.stanford.edu/~glynn/).
 I'm part of the [Operations Research](https://or.stanford.edu/) group within [Management Science and Engineering](https://msande.stanford.edu/).

 My research interests include sequential learning and decision-making, stochastic simulation, and statistical inference for stochastic processes.